 \section{Introduction}

-The four laws of black hole mechanics \cite{Bardeen}, due to Hawking's seminal discovery that black holes radiate thermally with the temperature proportional to the surface gravity of black hole horizon \cite{Hawking} as well as Bekenstein's original proposal that black holes should be assigned an entropy proportional to the area of black hole horizon \cite{Bekenstein}, is promoted as the four laws of black hole thermodynamics, which not only provides some of the deepest insights into the fundamental nature of black holes, but also offers us a unique key towards the formulation of quantum theory of gravity.
+The four laws of black hole mechanics \cite{Bardeen}, due to Hawking's seminal discovery that black holes radiate thermally with the temperature proportional to the surface gravity of black hole horizon \cite{Hawking} as well as Bekenstein's original proposal that black holes should be assigned an entropy proportional to the area of black hole horizon \cite{Bekenstein}, is promoted as the four laws of black hole thermodynamics, which not only provides some of the deepest insights into the fundamental nature of black holes, but also offers us a unique key to the formulation of quantum theory of gravity.

 Among others, Euclidean approach to quantum gravity was proposed \cite{Hartle,GH}.
 In particular, with the success in reproducing the Bekenstein-Hawking entropy for the black hole in general relativity, Euclidean approach to black hole thermodynamics demonstrates its remarkable power in disclosing the thermal nature of black holes \cite{HP,HH,GPP}.
-However, as commented most recently in \cite{Witten}, the original derivation is quite a coup, where only at the end of computation can one see the black hole entropy proportional to the horizon area.
+However, as commented most recently in \cite{Witten}, the original derivation is quite a coup, where only at the end of the computation can one see the black hole entropy proportional to the horizon area.
 Such a deficiency was rescued by the so-called conical deficit angle method \cite{CT,BTZ,SU}, whereby the resulting black hole entropy proportional to the horizon area becomes manifest due to the fact the scalar curvature develops a conical singularity with a $\delta$ function supported on the horizon.
-But as criticized in \cite{Iyer}, the resulting action is mathematically ill defined for the generic gravity theory with the Lagrangian form beyond linear order in curvature.
-Later on, such a deficiency was rescued somehow by viewing the conical singularity as the appropriate limit of the converging sequences of regular spaces, whereby it was shown that the conical deficit angle method could also be applied to calculate the black hole entropy in the more general gravity theory \cite{FS}.
+But as criticized in \cite{Iyer}, the resulting action is mathematically ill defined for the generic gravity theory with the Lagrangian form beyond the linear order in curvature.
+Later on, it was shown in \cite{FS} that the conical deficit angle method could also be applied to calculate the black hole entropy in the more general gravity theory somehow by viewing the conical singularity as the appropriate limit of the converging sequences of regular spaces.
 But nevertheless, it is still highly desirable to develop an alternative method to such a conical deficit angle one.